-AUT encourages early application by 28 September 2018.
+AUT encourages early application by 27 September 2019.
 Places are limited.

-- 1. City: all majors, South: Communication Design only. - 2.
-Acceptance into this programme is based on academic achievement, the work submitted in a portfolio, and if required, an interview.
-Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2019), those who submit their full applications, including a portfolio of work, by 28 September 2018 will be prioritised.
+1. City: all majors, South: Communication Design only.

+- 2. Acceptance into this programme is based on academic achievement and the work submitted in a portfolio.
+Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2020), those who submit their full applications, including a portfolio of work, by 27 September 2019 will be prioritised.
 Applications received after this date will only be considered if there are places available and upon meeting all programme entry requirements. - 3.
-For portfolio guidelines see page 33.
+For portfolio guidelines see page 35.